bcgov/digital-trust-toolkit/application/application-Equitable-Origin.md

 ## 2.5.
 Business Requirements

+## 2.5.1.
+Establishment of Connection

 1. Equitable Origin MUST send an invitation to the other business entity via email to initiate the exchange of information.
 2. The receiving party MUST accept invitation in order to establish a secure connection.

-**Processing a Request for an [EO100 Credential](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-EO100.md)**
+## 2.5.2.
+Issuance of EO100 Credential

 1. Using the established connection, Equitable Origin MUST receive a credential request from the business entity.
-2. Continuing from step 1, the business entity will provide the following attributes in the credential request:
+2. Continuing from step 1, the business entity MUST provide all of the following attributes in the credential request as outlined in the [EO100 Credential](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-EO100.md): certificate_issuer,  certificate_number, operator, ucp_name, ucp_location_city, ucp_location_province, ucp_location_country, certification_date, expiration_date, certification_standard, assessor_name

-3. Equitable Origin will receive and review the request
+3. Equitable Origin MUST receive and review the request
-4. Any clarification questions can be asked via the secure messaging function
+4. Any clarification questions MAY be asked via the secure messaging function
-5. Once all data is entered and correct, Equitable Origin will offer the credential to the business entity
+5. Once all data is entered and correct, Equitable Origin SHALL offer the credential to the business entity
-6. Business entity can choose to accept or negotiate the credential to request changes
+6. Business entity MAY choose to accept or negotiate the credential to request changes

 ## 2.6.
 Technical Requirements